 Inter-role conflict is a significant issue that may have harmful effects on job performance, wellbeing, and overall mental health of working women.
 Therefore, educational institutions must recognize and address these issues and provide support and resources to help female teachers balance their professional and personal lives.
 The word "conflict" can be executed in different situations like political, gender, racial, religious, and ethnic, including within an individual, between two people, within a group, and between two groups etc. Conflict can happen in places like a war, organizations, home field, etc. (Hartwick & Barki, 2004).
 Tjosvold (2008) described the term conflict as "the difference of opinion of individuals or groups" purpose, thoughts or concerns," but additionally, conflict with the partner can be defined as essential and good or bad.
 According to Levy et al. (2017) social support is the idea or practice of looking out for others in society.
 Examples of supportive resources include friendship, which fosters a sense of community among individuals, and the cultivation of physical or intangible emotions.
 In point of APA (American Psychological Association, 2023) we must offer people social support if we want to assist them in overcoming biological, psychological, and social challenges.
-Any social network member, such as friends, neighbors, coworkers, careers, religious institutions, or support groups, can offer assistance.
-Support can come in various forms, such as concrete support, like offering cash or other types of urgent material assistance; emotional support that helps the recipient feel
+Any social network member, such as friends, neighbors, coworkers, careers, religious institutions, or support groups,

+4BS Psychology Student, Department of Psychology, GC Women University, Sialkot.

 1Associate Lecturer, Department of Psychology, GC Women University, Sialkot.
-Email: agsa.khalil@gcwus.edu.pk

-2BS Psychology Student, Department of Psychology, GC Women University, Sialkot.
+Email: aqsa.khalil@gcwus.edu.pk 2BS Psychology Student, Department of Psychology, GC Women University, Sialkot.